 Luke 19:37 -As soon as He was approaching, near the descent of the Mount of Olives, the whole crowd of the disciples began to praise God joyfully with a loud voice for all the miracles which they had seen,

 As time goes by that simple little tune is going to stay stuck in my head.
 Just like the happy song from long ago, I will always remember it and it will always make me smile.
 I just pray each time I praise my God I will think about what is in my praise.
 There should always be love and adoration and sincerity, coming straight from my heart to my God and my King.
 His glory should fill my praise.
 His power should come in my praise.
 My healing should come through my praise.
 My peace and calm should come in my praise.
-My freedom should come though my praise.
+My freedom should come through my praise.
 Just like the commercial that says it’s all inside, all these things should be in my praise.
 It’s in my praise!